 To highlight the gains from lifting KIP at different distances from the CBD, similar to Henderson et al. (2020), we categorize Jakarta into 5 km-wide distance bands (indexed by I).
-In each of the three innermost regions we have a non-KIP and a KIP counterpart and we use the outermost, non-KIP-only region for normalization, resulting in 7 locations in total.
-We address robustness to the choice of spatial units in Section 7.6 below.
-For non-KIP locations, we assign population, rents, heights, and land shares from the data.
-The KIP counterparts are constructed to match the reduced-form KIP effects for the center/middle/peripheral regions (Table 3).
-This approach integrates the identifying assumption of the reduced-form that the estimated wedges between KIP and non-KIP are due to the policy and not to other differences.
-Through the lens of the model, wedges in land values and building heights between KIP and non-KIP locations arise from differences in location fundamentals (τ_i , $\overline{u_i}^g$).

-Below we outline the main data preparation steps, our approach to construct KIP counterparts, and the calibration of the key model parameters.
+In each of the three innermost regions we have a non-KIP and a KIP counterpart and we use the outermost, non-KIP-only region for normalization, resulting in seven locations in total.
+We address robustness to the choice of spatial units in Section 7.6.
+Below, we outline the main data preparation steps, our approach to construct KIP counterparts, and key model parameters and assumptions.
 Further details are provided in the Appendix.

 Data preparation.
 To take the model to the data, we need to observe formal and informal rents (r_i^g) , population, (L_i^g) , building heights (h_i^g) , and land shares (λ_i^g) in non-KIP locations.
 We classify pixels as informal if the parcel density is in the top quartile (over 24 parcels per pixel) and define the informal land share λ_i^L accordingly.
-Similarly, we classify land values and heights observations to H or L based on the parcel count in the corresponding pixel.
+Similarly, we classify land values and heights observations to H or L based on parcel density.
 We then calculate rents (r_i^g) using land values and heights to infer the value of the structure (see Section B.2.1).
-In order to disaggregate population counts by H and L, we predict the likelihood of living in an informal area using a battery of household characteristics from the Census, such as age, gender, education, marital status, migrant status, and being economically active.
-We define endogenous amenities Sh_I^H as the share of H-types in each region, allowing for amenity spillovers to be common across the KIP and non-KIP portion.
+In order to disaggregate population by H and L, we predict the likelihood of living in an informal area using a battery of household characteristics from the Census, such as age, gender, education, marital status, migrant status, and being economically active.
+We define endogenous amenities Sh_I^H as the share of H types in each region, allowing for amenity spillovers to be common across the KIP and non-KIP portion in each region.

-Matching moments.
-Next, we use the model to generate wedges in land values and heights and match those to the empirical ones.
-We interpret the wedges estimated in our reduced-form KIP/non-KIP comparisons as direct KIP effects on the own-region, without allowing for indirect effects such as sorting and spillovers involving the broader economy.
-From these model-predicted wedges and non-KIP data, we construct model-implied counterfactual KIP counterparts.
+Constructing KIP counterparts.
+We construct KIP counterparts to match the reduced-form KIP effects for the center/middle/peripheral regions.
+This approach integrates the identifying assumption of the reduced-form that the estimated wedges between KIP and non-KIP are due to the policy and not to other differences.
+We interpret the KIP estimates as reflecting direct KIP effects on the own-region, without allowing for indirect effects such as sorting and spillovers involving the broader economy.
 For the sake of illustration, consider region I = Center.
 We take $(L_i^g, \lambda_i^g, h_i^g, r_i^g)$ for i = (Center, NonKIP) from the data.
-For the KIP counterpart, we search for values of $(L_j^g, \lambda_j^g, h_j^g, r_j^g)$ for j = (Center, KIP) that satisfy equations (7), (9), (10), (11) in the Center, taking the endogenous variables in all other locations as given, and that generate the reduced-form wedges in land values and heights estimated in Table 3 for the Center.
+For the KIP counterpart, we search for values of $(L_i^g, \lambda_i^g, h_i^g, r_i^g)$ for i' = (Center, KIP) that satisfy equations (7), (9), (10), (11) in the Center, taking the endogenous variables in all other locations as given, and that generate the reduced-form wedges in log land values (column 1) and log heights (column 3) estimated in Table 2 for the

+Center.